lubuntu-team/manual/source/2/2.1/Internet_Applications.rst

 Chapter 2.1 Internet Applications
 =================================

-This chapter documents how to use webbrowsers email clients and torrent clients.
+This chapter documents how to use webbrowsers, email clients, and torrent clients.

 .. toctree::
    :maxdepth: 2